ComScore

 Getty Images

-As a diehard fan, the only thing better than watching your team win an electric game is getting to do it among hundreds of thousands of likeminded fans.
-A stadium that is filled to the brink with rallying crowds is an environment quite unlike any other.
-With that in mind, these are the largest stadiums in the US, and likely the loudest too.
+As any die-hard fan can attest to, the only thing better than watching your team win an electric game is getting to do it among tens of thousands of your fellow fans.
+A stadium that is packed with deafening crowds, like these soccer stadiums we wrote about, is an environment quite unlike any other.
+With that in mind, these are the largest stadiums in the U.S., and likely the loudest too.

 RELATED: The 10 Best College Football Coaches of All Time, Ranked